-There may be other treatment options that are worth exploring in a situation where your cat's personality is not conducive to receiving daily or twice daily injections of insulin or where you are physically incapable of giving the insulin injections.
+We discussed there may be other treatment options that are worth exploring in a situation where your cat's personality is not conducive to receiving daily or twice daily injections of insulin or where you are physically incapable of giving the insulin injections.
+One such option is oral hypoglycemic medications like Glipizide and Acarbose are one such option.
+These medications act to help lower blood glucose levels.
+However, hypoglycemic medications rarely work in controlling diabetes in cats.

 Strictly Controlled Diet As Possible Alternative